Accessibility in Illustrator

 Illustrator has some tools and functionalities that are accessibility-friendly.
 It also lets you create accessible designs.

-Illustrator is not accessibility-friendly for people with full vision loss.
+Illustrator isn't accessibility-friendly for people with full vision loss.
 It does partially support people with limited vision.
-See screen readers.
+Learn more about screen readers.

 Native accessibility- friendly features of Illustrator

 Explore the native accessibility-friendly features in Illustrator.

 - Some Illustrator functionalities, such as menu options, can be operated through a keyboard interface.
 However, most functions can only be performed using the mouse.

 - Illustrator offers many keyboard shortcuts.
 When you press a keyboard shortcut, it not only invokes the tool but also announces the name of the tool (while you use VoiceOver Utility in macOS).